Bands

 The band has been in the prizes of many contests but the most memorable was the prestigious win of the Grand Shield contest in 2002, where Cwmaman qualified for the UK's most prestigious contest, the British Open Championship, and began their campaign with a 5th prize placing on John McCabe's Maunsell Forts.

 Craig first began working with Cwmaman in the autumn of 2008, and during his tenure the band undertook its second visit to Germany, performing in the Nurtingen Tattoo together with the Stadtkapelle Nurtingen in June 2009.
-Cwmaman also became the 2009 WWBBA Champions, and ended the very successful year as the overall Runner Up Welsh League Champions.
+Cwmaman also became the 2009 WWBBA Champions, and ended that very successful year as the overall Runner Up Welsh League Champions.

 The band has departed the British Isles on many occasions, with the most memorable being its first European tour when it represented the Cynon Valley in the Rutenfest parade in Rhondda Cynon Taf's twin town of Ravensburg, Germany.
 It was here that the band played to its biggest audience of 20,000 people.